 I don’t necessarily consider accessories to be the same as modifications.
 This is where I’ve collected the “nice-to-haves” in a place that’s separate from the “mods.”
-Click the submenu items to for more details.
 Here is a summary:

-Convenience Mods – (11/13/16) – Modern VWs and Audis come from the factory with many conveniences which make driving and ownership a little better.
+Convenience Mods – Modern VWs and Audis come from the factory with many conveniences which make driving and ownership a little better.
 However, most owners never know about the features that are not activated at the factory that can be activated at home.
 I’ve enabled features such as remote window opening/closing and disabled some annoyances such as the seatbelt chime.
-Those are just a few of the many things that I’ve done.
+Those are just two of the many things that I’ve done.
 Learn more in this entry.

-Findway Floor Liners – (10/2/17) – Yes, you saw the WeatherTech floor liners above.
-I decided to give Findway floor liners a try.
+Findway Floor Liners – I tried WeatherTech floor liners first.
+Later, I decided to give Findway floor liners a try.
 I prefer their carpeted look and improved “traction” when wearing dress shoes.
 They’re made in Canada, where people know snow, ice, and salt, so they’re bound to be durable.
 They’re also less expensive than WeatherTech even though they include protection for the “hump” in the back seat.
 Read more about these liners in this entry.

 Smaller Rear Headrests – Many have scorned the large rear headrests in modern cars.
 My primary reason for disliking the larger headrests is because they interfere with quick folding of the rear seatback.
 I routinely carry a bicycle in the trunk and prefer that the seats lay down without restriction.
 I wanted shorter headrests so I could lay the seats down without having to adjust the front seats or remove the rear headrests.